Empirically observed and lived reality

 This is not a wellness platform.

-This is not a fatigue management guide.
+This is not a pacing management guide.

 This is not a motivational framework.